GitcrackerUK/Chat-Bot-Backend-Filament/README.md

 Routes and responses:

 -   Route '/' "welcome" sends greetings and 5 options to choose from
--   Route '/firstOptions' handles response on first set of options and creates new possible branches
+-   Route '/firstOptions' handles response of first set of options and creates new possible branches

 #### Requirments